 Virginie Dupé, head of communications at the tourist office spoke to OnTheSnow about the growing concern for non-skiers: “We have done market studies underlining the importance of non-skiers to us and other resorts – they’re often grandparents – so we have accommodation where different generations can be together, yet have their own space.”
 Pierre et Vacances has recently built a series of communicating flats with a two-room linked with a larger three-room flat, sleeping together up to 12.

 So what makes Avoriaz one of our best resorts for non-skiers?
-Well here are a few highlights . . .
-The new sub-tropical Aquariaz water park is a big success for all ages.
+For starters the new sub-tropical Aquariaz water park is a big success for all ages.
 It boasts a waterfall and a series of pools, water jets, slides, with currents at different speeds for you to drift along and a special sidewinder feature for the more intrepid – a sort of water half-pipe with a 10m drop.
 There are water gym sessions three days a week and an open-air hot tub.